AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Multi-agent Pipeline

-Once the global and local agents are developed, they can be integrated into a hierarchical multi-agent pipeline, enabling zero-shot scalable index recommendation.
+Once the high-level and low-level agents are developed, they can be integrated into a hierarchical multi-agent pipeline enabling efficient and effective zero-shot index recommendation.
 As shown in Algorithm~\ref{alg:ma-pipeline}, the multi-agent pipeline receives the storage budget and the column candidates as inputs.
 To balance efficiency with effectiveness, we introduce a hyperparameter $\alpha$, which defines the maximum number of planning sub-steps.
-At the beginning of each sub-step, the planning agent determines the next action.
-If additional indexes can be selected, the selection agent chooses a single-column index from the effectively represented column candidates.
-When combining existing indexes into a composite index could further improve workload performance, the combination agent refines the current recommendation by composing these indexes.
-Since the selected indexes may contain duplicates, regressions, or low-impact choices, the revision agent ensures effectiveness by removing such cases.
-After each action, the reflection agent reviews prior decisions and guides subsequent planning.
-Through the planning agent’s reasoning, if the index configuration is deemed optimal, iterations terminate early, and the final selection is output as the index recommendation.
+At the beginning of each sub-step, the planning agent determines the next action in line 7.
+If additional indexes can be selected, the selection agent chooses a single-column index from the effectively represented column candidates from line 9 to line 11.
+When combining existing indexes into a composite index could further improve workload performance, the combination agent in line 13 refines the current recommendation by composing these indexes.
+Since the selected indexes may contain duplicates, regressions, or low-impact choices, the revision agent ensures effectiveness by removing such cases once called in line 16.
+After each action, the reflection agent reviews prior decisions and provides guidance for subsequent planning.
+Through the planning agent’s reasoning in line 22, if the index configuration is deemed optimal, iterations terminate early, and the final selection is output as the index recommendation.